cweave72/meta-bbb-lab/README.md

 ```

 `/etc/network/interfaces` is configured to set the device-side ip to: `192.168.7.2`

 The host should set it's interface to something: `192.168.7.x`

-### Connecting via USB to a host

-Host side:
+### Host side

 Create a udev rule: `/etc/udev/rules.d/70-persistent-net.rules`:
 ```
 ACTION=="add", SUBSYSTEM=="net", ATTR{address}=="c0:00:20:35:44:00", NAME="usb_bbb", RUN+="/opt/bbb/on_connect.sh"
 ```

-Then:
+Restart udev:
 ```bash
 sudo udevadm control --reload-rules sudo udevadm trigger
 ```

-On connection, the network interface will be named `usb_bbb` and the
+On connection, the udev rule will run and the network interface will be renamed
-/opt/bbb/on_connect.sh script will run.
-The on_connect.sh script will assign the
+`usb_bbb` and the `/opt/bbb/on_connect.sh` script will run.
+The *on_connect.sh*
-IP address to the interface.
+script will assign the IP address to the interface.

-on_connect.sh:
+Contents of *on_connect.sh*:
 ```bash
 #!/bin/sh